AI For CPA Firms

 420 calls per month modeled

-+38 more conversions per month
++38 more next steps per month

-$192,780 annual upside modeled
+$192,780 annual modeled value

 iando.ai answers inbound calls for CPA firms, tax preparers, enrolled agents, and bookkeeping practices, captures client intent, handles approved Q&A, routes deadline-sensitive issues, and gives staff useful notes before callback.